-Once Reticulum knows which interfaces it should use, it will automatically discover topography and configure transport of data to any destinations it knows about.
+Once Reticulums knows which interfaces it should use, it will automatically discover topography and configure transport of data to any destinations it knows about.

-In situations where you already have an established WiFi or ethernet network, and many devices that want to utilise the same external Reticulum network paths (for example over LoRa), it will often be sufficient to let one system act as a Reticulum gateway, by adding any external interfaces to the configuration of this system, and then enabling transport on it.
-Any other device on your local WiFi will then be able to connect to this wider Reticulum network just using the default (AutoInterface) configuration.
+In situations where you already have an established WiFi or ethernet network, and many devices that want to utilise the same external Reticulum network (for example over LoRa), it will often be sufficient to let one system act as a Reticulum gateway, by adding any external interfaces to this systems configuration, and enabling transport.
+Any other device on your local WiFi will then be able to connect to this wider Reticulum network just using the default interface configuration.